Documentation

 In the

-, the algorithm of the new ingredient will match the tab that is currently selected in theIngredients Panel
+Recipe Window, clickNewto create a new Ingredient.
+When you clickNew, the algorithm of the new ingredient will match the tab that is currently selected in theIngredients Panel. -

 To modify the parameters of the new ingredient, first select the ingredient by clicking on it in the